1. Ground Design in Business Vision and Objectives

 Best practices:

-Invite stakeholders to collaborate, not just approve
+Invite stakeholders to collaborate, not just sign off.

 3. Connect User Needs with Business Goals

-To do this well:
+How to do this well:

 4. Set Measurable, Impact-Driven Design Goals

-Examples of effective design goals:
+Examples of effective goals:

-Reduce onboarding time by 30 percent in Q3
+Reduce onboarding time by 30% in Q3

-Increase checkout completion rate by 15 percent
+Increase checkout completion rate by 15%

 5. Embrace a Culture of Testing, Learning, and Iteration

-Running A/B tests to validate design decisions
+Run A/B tests to validate decisions before committing.

 6. Make the Business Case for Design